Deshaun Davis: Cincinnati Bengals

-Davis was selected by the Cincinnati Bengals in the sixth round (210th overall) of the 2019 NFL Draft.
+Davis was selected by the Cincinnati Bengals in the sixth round (210th overall) of the 2019 NFL draft.
 After recording fifteen tackles in the preseason, he was waived during final roster cuts on August 31, 2019.

 Jacksonville Jaguars

-On September 2, 2019, Davis was signed to the Jacksonville Jaguars practice squad, but was released two days later.
+On September 2, 2019, Davis was signed to the practice squad of the Jacksonville Jaguars, but was released two days later.

 Philadelphia Eagles

 On December 18, 2019, Davis was signed to the Philadelphia Eagles' practice squad.
 He was released on January 1, 2020.

 Saskatchewan Roughriders

-Davis signed with the Saskatchewan Roughriders of the CFL on May 6, 2020.
+Davis signed with the Saskatchewan Roughriders of the Canadian Football League on May 6, 2020.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Davis chose to opt-out of his contract with the Roughriders on August 27, 2020.
 Davis was selected by the Conquerors of The Spring League during its player selection draft on October 12, 2020, and opted back in to his contract with the Roughriders on January 4, 2021.